2022 Salary Ranges: How Much Do Project Managers Make?

 Boost your project manager salary potential

 Want to better your chances for a salary increase?
 Worry less about what everyone else is making, and focus more on continuing to improve yourself.
-Our free video course The Art and Science of Leading Projects and online project management classes are both great places to start.
+Our free video course The Art and Science of Leading Projects is a great place to start.

 You can also prove your worth by using a project management tool that makes it easy to track project success and share your wins with others.
 With TeamGantt, you’ll have all the features you need to ensure projects finish on time and under budget.

 - Project Management Institute (PMI).
-Earning Power: Project Management Salary Survey 10th Edition (2018).
-Salary data based on survey responses from 10,937 U.S. project management practitioners.
+Earning Power: Project Management Salary Survey—Twelfth Edition (2021).
+Salary data based on survey responses from 7,575 U.S. project management practitioners.